Trump poised to be first Republican to win Bucks County since 1988 if narrow lead holds

 It’s unclear at this point whether Tuesday’s results signal a shift to the right in Bucks County.

-“There’s not that visceral pushback against Republicans you might find in other places so they’re well positioned,” said Guy Ciarrocchi, a Republican strategist based in Chester County.
+“There’s not that visceral pushback against Republicans you might find in other places, so they’re well positioned,” said Guy Ciarrocchi, a Republican strategist based in Chester County.

 Ciarrocchi argued the Bucks GOP approach could be a formula for suburban Republicans across the region.
-But Santarsiero said that if Republicans conclude that Bucks has moved to the right “they’re doing it at their own political peril.”
+But Santarsiero said that if Republicans conclude that Bucks has moved to the right, “they’re doing it at their own political peril.”

 “What is clear is that we live in a pretty evenly divided county that has gone back and forth and will likely continue to go back and forth,” he said.

-Staff writer Rita Giordano contributed reporting.
+Staff writer Rita Giordano contributed to this article.